Employment Discrimination Violates New Jersey and New York Law

 What Forms of Discrimination Are Illegal?

-- Age: It is unlawful to discriminate against an employee based on his age, including making decisions based on stereotypes or assumptions about older workers.
+- Age: It is unlawful to discriminate against an employee based on his or her age, including making decisions based on stereotypes or assumptions about older workers.

 - Color: It is a violation of the law to discriminate against an employee based on the color of his or her skin.

-- Disability: As long as an employee can perform the essential functions of his job, a company cannot treat him worse because he has a physical or mental disability, because he previously had a disability, or because someone mistakenly believes he is disabled.
-In addition, disabled employees are entitled to reasonable accommodations that would permit them to perform the essential functions of their jobs.
+- Disability: As long as an employee can perform the essential functions of his job, an employer cannot treat him or her less favorably because he has a physical or mental disability, because he previously had a disability, or because someone mistakenly believes he is disabled.
+In addition, disabled employees are entitled to a reasonable accommodation that would permit them to perform the essential functions of their jobs.

-- Gender and Sex: It is illegal to treat an employee worse based on the fact that she is a woman.
-Although it might happen less frequently, it also is unlawful to treat a worker worse because he is a man.
+- Gender and Sex: It is illegal to treat an employee less favorably based on the fact that she is a woman.
+Although it might happen less frequently, it also is unlawful to treat a worker less favorably because he is a man.

-- National Origin: The law also prohibits employers from treating their employees worse based on the countries in which they were born.
+- National Origin: The law prohibits employers from treating their employees less favorably based on the countries in which they were born.

-- Pregnancy: It is a violation of the law to treat a woman worse because she is pregnant or because she recently gave birth.
+- Pregnancy: It is a violation of the law to treat a woman less favorably because she is pregnant or because she recently gave birth.

 - Race: Supervisors are prohibited from treating their subordinates differently on the basis of their racial or ethnic backgrounds.

-- Religion: Employers cannot discriminate based on an employee’s religious beliefs and practices, and must provide reasonable accommodations for an employee’s religious beliefs.
+- Religion: Employers cannot discriminate based on an employee’s religious beliefs and practices, and must provide a reasonable accommodation for an employee’s religious beliefs.

 - Sexual Orientation: You may have a legal claim if you have been treated negatively because of your sexual orientation or your sexual identity, including harassment or discrimination because you are gay, lesbian, bisexual, transsexual or transgender.

-- Veteran and Military Status Discrimination: The law prohibits workplace discrimination on the basis that you are a current or former member of the armed forces.
+- Veteran and Military Status Discrimination: The law prohibits workplace discrimination based on the fact that you are a current or former member of the armed forces.

 Experienced Employment Law Attorneys

-If you have been fired, constructively discharged, demoted, suspended, or otherwise treated worse because you belong to one of these legally protected categories, The Nirenberg Law Firm can help.
-In addition to successfully representing employees in a wide variety of employment discrimination cases, we have helped improve the law for employees through numerous precedent-setting appellate victories.
+If you have been fired, constructively discharged, demoted, suspended or otherwise treated less favorably because you belong to one of these legally protected categories, Rabner Allcorn Baumgart & Ben-Asher can help.
+In addition to successfully representing employees in a wide variety of employment discrimination cases, we have helped improve the law for employees through numerous significant legal victories.

-Contact an experienced employment lawyer at The Nirenberg Law Firm for more information about your legal rights.
-Our telephone number is (201) 487-2700.
+Contact an experienced employment lawyer at Rabner Allcorn Baumgart & Ben-Asher for more information about your legal rights.
+Our telephone number is (973) 744-4000.